Where am I?

 Enterprise Architects can use technology to improve the business processes.
 However, not all the business problems result on technology solutions.

 Are there any alternatives?
 Yes, there are many alternatives.
 Enterprise Architecture delivers real value and can help organizations understand and plan for the future.
 The degree of success varies by practice and industry.
-Each company has its own formula.
+Each company has its formula.
 What we at CTI Partners have found to be very effective is:

-On the ground Business Experience + Strong Academics = Actionable Solutions
+On-the-ground Business Experience + Strong Academics = Actionable Solutions

 The Architect has to demonstrate experience in operations.
-Operations provide the knowledge of what it takes to implement a change, mobilize teams and adjust the final solution with both feedback and constraints that may not have been on the design paper.
+Operations provide the knowledge of what it takes to implement a change, mobilize teams and adjust the final solution with feedback and constraints that may not have been on the design paper.

-The strong academics are needed to understand the area of knowledge that best fits the challenge at hand: there is no single methodology that can be universally applied.
+Strong academics are needed to understand the area of knowledge that best fits the challenge at hand: there is no single methodology that can be universally applied.
 Academics provide the skills to select the right tool for the right problem.

 1. Forbes.
-Bloomberg, Jason, "Is Enterprise Architecture Completely Broken?", July 11, 2014, http://www.forbes.com/sites/jasonbloomberg/2014/07/11/is-enterprise-architecture-completely-broken/
+Bloomberg, Jason, "Is Enterprise Architecture Completely Broken?"
+July 11, 2014, http://www.forbes.com/sites/jasonbloomberg/2014/07/11/is-enterprise-architecture-completely-broken/

 2. Office Space.
 Released on February 19, 1999.
 Director Mike Judge.
 Production Twentieth Century Fox Film Corporation.